 Once I left the laboratory for good, I started writing for science trade publications such as The Scientist and Nature.
 Again I began exploring -- textbook writing, alumni magazine writing, and local news reporting for a suburban newsweekly.
 Eventually I landed a column with the Los Angeles Times health section, where I reported on the health effects of marijuana — the pros and the cons.

-For the Washington Post, I write about everyday health – rashes, sleep, and cough, over-the-counter drugs, and changes that come with age.
+Currently I am a columnist at the Washington Post, where I write about everyday health – rashes, sleep, and cough, over-the-counter drugs, and changes that come with age.
 I venture into life stages: the health consequences of high school senioritis or retirement, and supportive care for older adults coming home from the hospital or those who call assisted living facilities home.

 I love to write about nature and environmental issues.
 I reported on people who chase dragonflies and damselflies for Audubon magazine, keeping life lists like birders do.
 I wrote about a Maine scientist who forges collaborations in environmental conservation, and thereby avoiding the more common standoffs, for Science magazine.